AdaGold/full-stack-inspiration-board/one-time-project-setup.md

 Read through the project requirements, and make a strategy.
 We recommend:

-- Some folks pair and begin front-end development.
-We recommend starting with displaying a list of Boards.
-From the requirements, we can infer that each Board has a `title`, `owner` name, and `board_id` (as the hidden, implied primary key).
+1. Some folks pair and begin front-end development.
+    - We recommend starting with displaying a list of Boards.
+    - From the requirements, we can infer that each Board has a `title`, `owner` name, and `board_id` (as the hidden, implied primary key).

+1. Other folks pair and begin back-end development.
+    - We recommend starting with making the conventional endpoints for
+        - getting a list of all boards
+        - creating a board
-- Other folks pair and begin back-end development.
-We recommend starting with creating the conventional endpoints for getting a list of all boards, and then for creating a board.
-From the requirements, we can infer that the front-end layer is expecting responses with a `title`, `owner` name, and `board_id` (as the hidden, implied primary key).
+    - From the requirements, we can infer that the front-end layer is expecting responses with a `title`, `owner` name, and `board_id`.